-Economic treatment levels for most insect pests are provided in tables that consider differences in insecticide and application costs and per-acre value of the sorghum crop.
-To determine if the abundance of insect pests justifies applying insecticide, first estimate the per-acre value of the crop.
+Economic injury levels for most insect pests are provided in tables that consider differences in insecticide and application costs and in the value (per 100 pounds) of the sorghum.
+To determine if the abundance of insect pests justifies applying insecticide, first estimate the expected market value per 100 pounds at harvest.
 Then determine the per-acre cost of control including the insecticide and application.
-Read across the columns for cost of control and down the table columns for the market value of the crop.
+Read down the first column for the cost of control and across the table columns for the market value of the crop.
 The abundance of the insect pest at that point in the table warrants the cost of control.